ietf-wg-ppm/draft-ietf-ppm-dap/draft-pda-protocol.md

 computation by submitting random integers instead of a proper secret sharing of a valid input.

-To solve this problem, in each PA protocol, the client generates a zero-knowledge proof of its input's validity that the aggregators use to verify that their shares correspond to as valid input.
+To solve this problem, in each PDA protocol, the client generates a zero-knowledge proof of its input's validity that the aggregators use to verify that their shares correspond to as valid input.
 The verification procedure is designed to ensure that the aggregators learn nothing about the input beyond its validity.

-After encoding its measurements as an input to the PA protocol, the client generates a *proof* of the input's validity.
+After encoding its measurements as an input to the PDA protocol, the client generates a *proof* of the input's validity.
 It then splits the proof into shares and sends a share of both the proof and input to each aggregator.
 The aggregators use their shares of the proof to decide if their input shares